-A Private U.S. Company Just Landed On The Moon!
+A Commercial U.S. Company Just Landed On The Moon

 After a successful launch and week-long journey, a private company has managed to land on the Moon.
 This marks the first U.S. Moon landing in over half a century with the last one taking place in 1972.
 Despite a communication issue that occurred during the landing, the company responsible, Intuitive Machines, has reported that the uncrewed lander is upright and both sending and receiving data.